polistern/pboted_docs/docs/docs/tutorials/bootstrap.md

     Do not edit `nodes.txt` and `peers.txt` files while **pboted** is running as it will be overwritten.

+!!! note "Note"

+    Duplicate addresses in `nodes.txt` and `peers.txt` files will be ignored when starting **pboted**.
+    Nodes will be added in one instance.

 If you want to add nodes to `nodes.txt` and `peers.txt` yourself, then just add them, save the files, and than start **pboted**.

 ```